Writing the Business Plan: The Financial Plan

 The Financial Plan Section of the Business Plan

-Basically, the financial plan section consists of three financial statements, the income statement, the cash flow projection and the balance sheet and a brief explanation/analysis of these three statements.
+The financial section of your business plan determines whether or not your business idea is viable and will be the focus of any investors who may be attracted to your business idea.
+The financial section is composed of three financial statements: the income statement, the cash flow projection and the balance sheet and a brief explanation/analysis of these three statements.

-This article will lead you through the preparation of each of these three financial statements.
-First, however, you need to gather together some of the financial data you'll need by examining your expenses.
+This article will guide you in the preparation of each of these three financial statements.

-All the costs of getting your business up and running go into the start-up expenses category.
+Think of your business expenses as two cost categories; your start-up expenses and your operating expenses.
+All the costs of getting your business up and running should be considered start-up expenses.
 These expenses may include:

 - Business registration fees